 4. Double up on payments

 Congratulations if you have paid off one credit card!
 However, accomplishing that goal doesn’t mean it’s party time.
-Keep the momentum going by allocating the funds paid to that debt that are now freed up to make payments on the next balance in line.
+Keep the momentum going by allocating the funds that were being paid on that debt to boost payments on the next balance in line.

 5. Use windfalls to pay down balances